You are using an outdated browser. Upgrade your browser today for a better experience of this site and many others.

 Additionally, the rates of 18% and 24% may have applied to the disposal of certain residential property throughout 2024/25.

-Inflation jumped to 3.5% in the year to April, up from 2.6% in March, according to the Office for National Statistics (ONS).
+Inflation in the UK eased to 3.4% last month, down slightly from April's 3.5%, according to the Office for National Statistics (ONS).

 Get in touch with Branston Adams to arrange your free consultation.